dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 ## 5 - Conclusion

+I might get around to making a few more additional changes to these models at some point in the future, but only if I start to actually use this in a project or two.

-I hope to get around to making some more three js examples in the near future.
-I have forgot how fun it can be to make these kinds of projects.
+I hope to get around to making some more three js examples in the near future as they prove to be quick, simple, basic projects at least when it comes to the ones that I like to make thus far.
+I have forgot how fun it can be to make these kinds of projects, and when I keep things simple progress and move along fast.

 So far I have made a few additional simple models like this, such as one that is of a simple little [biplane example](/2021/02/17/threejs-example-biplane/), and also one that is a [group of biplane models](/2021/02/18/threejs-examples-biplane-group/).
 I might get around to making at least a few more examples that will start to be some kind of interesting animations, or artful like ting, but there is so more more to write about and learn about in the process.